erendabn/FlashForgeSerial/README.md

 > [!CAUTION]
 > *Tested with “klipper mod” made with Buildroot*

+>  [!CAUTION]
+> *In the Serial section, only use the by-path section.
+This is because the by-id section is named via ttyACM, and when you remove and reinsert the USB, this name also changes.*

 ---
 # Installation
 After connecting your printer to the internet, connect to it from your computer using ssh.